-S&P 500 subdued on risks linked to reopening of economy
+S&P 500 edges lower on risks linked to economy reopening

-(Reuters) - The S&P 500 struggled for direction on Tuesday as the risks of reopening the economy too soon overshadowed hopes of a jump-start to a battered global economy, following an easing of virus-led business shutdowns.
+(Reuters) - The S&P 500 dipped in choppy trading on Tuesday as the risks of reopening the economy too soon overshadowed hopes of a jump-start to a battered global economy, following an easing of virus-led business shutdowns.

-Also dragging the sector lower was a 5.5% fall in BlackRock Inc, after its top shareholder PNC Financial Services Group Inc planned to sell its entire 22% stake in the world’s largest asset manager.
+Leading U.S. infectious disease expert Anthony Fauci warned Congress that a premature opening of the nation’s economy could lead to additional outbreaks of the novel coronavirus.

 Optimism about an economic recovery and massive stimulus measures have helped the benchmark index climb about 34% from the lows of a pandemic-driven selloff in March.